 Just because you’re not in a formal office doesn’t mean you get to draft up a casual business plan.
 Investors will always feel more comfortable giving money to a strong, well thought out business plan.
-A good investor shouldn’t care about the type of office you’re in, they should be concerned with your short-term and long-term goals, and how you plan on meeting those goals.
-Simply do a quick Google search for “Business Plan Templates” and take your pick.
+A reasonable investor shouldn’t care about the type of office you’re in, they should be concerned with your short-term and long-term goals, and how you plan on meeting those goals.
+Just do a quick Google search for “Business Plan Templates” and take your pick.
 Fill it out thoroughly, and give it the time it deserves.
-Not only is a good business plan a great tool for gaining investors, it’s a great tool for keeping you as the business owner on track and striving for your starting goals.
+Not only is a good business plan a great tool for gaining investors, but it's also an excellent tool for keeping you as the business owner on track and striving for your starting goals.

 Ask for favors where you can.

 Unfortunately, as every small business owner knows, starting a business means asking for favors where you can.
 That means reaching out to friends, family, and old school or work colleagues for investments.
-Part of owning a business is selling yourself and constantly putting yourself out there, so practice your elevator pitch.
+Part of owning a business is selling yourself and continually putting yourself out there, so practice your elevator pitch.
 If you believe in your vision and your small business in general, pitching won’t feel so painful.
 It’s an investment, not a handout.
-Though, if you want to involve as few personal investors as possible, find a good small business friendly bank to take a loan out from.
+Though, if you want to involve as few personal investors as possible, find the right small business-friendly bank to take a loan out from.